Large Language Models as Optimization Controllers: Adaptive Continuation for SIMP Topology Optimization: Introduction

 From a broader perspective, this work sits at the convergence of two trends that have developed largely in isolation.
-On one side, the computational mechanics community has accumulated decades of practitioner knowledge about continuation strategies—knowledge that is typically transmitted through tutorials, code comments, and trial-and-error rather than through formal algorithms.
-On the other side, the \LLM{} community has demonstrated that language models can absorb and operationalise such informal domain knowledge when it is encoded as natural-language instructions~\citep{Wei2022,Yao2023ReAct}.
-The present work connects these two lines by showing that the practitioner's understanding of SIMP continuation—``do not raise $\betaH$ while the topology is still gray''—can be made into an executable, state-conditioned policy by encoding it in a system prompt and letting the model apply it adaptively to each run.
-The result is neither a replacement for the domain expert nor a black-box surrogate, but rather a mechanism for translating qualitative engineering judgement into quantitative solver control at a cost (under $\$1$ USD for all experiments) that makes the approach accessible to any research group with API access.
+On one side, the computational mechanics community has accumulated decades of practitioner knowledge about continuation strategies---knowledge that is typically transmitted through tutorials, code comments, and trial-and-error rather than through formal algorithms.
+On the other side, the \LLM{} community has demonstrated that language models can absorb and operationalize such informal domain knowledge when it is encoded as natural-language instructions~\citep{Wei2022,Yao2023ReAct}.
+The present work connects these two lines by showing that the practitioner's understanding of SIMP continuation---``do not raise $\betaH$ while the topology is still gray''---can be made into an executable, state-conditioned policy by encoding it in a system prompt and letting the model apply it adaptively to each run.
+The result is neither a replacement for the domain expert nor a black-box surrogate, but rather a mechanism for translating qualitative engineering judgment into quantitative solver control at negligible API cost, making the approach accessible to any research group with API access.